-- Lower Coinsurance you will pay (e.g., 20% versus 40%) - Lower Out-of-Pocket Maximums (e.g., \$2,750 versus \$6,500 per person) - No responsibility for amounts exceeding Eligible Charges - Certain preventive care services covered at 100% - Generally, no claims to file
+- Lower Coinsurance You will pay

+- Lower Out-of-Pocket Limits

+- No responsibility for amounts exceeding Eligible Charges

+- Certain preventive care services covered at 100%

+- Generally, no claims to file

-The out-of-network option offers a lower level of benefit but enables you to get Covered Services from licensed providers outside Kaiser Permanente's Network Provider.
+The out-of-network option offers a lower level of benefit but enables You to get Covered Services from licensed providers outside Kaiser Permanente's Network Provider.
 You are responsible for Deductibles, Coinsurance, and amounts exceeding Eligible Charges.
 You are also responsible for filing all claims not filed by the provider and must obtain Retro Authorization of Medical Necessity in order to be eligible for full out-of-network benefits.